sccn/sccn.github.io/Graveyard/TIPS_and_FAQ.md

 the postcript file to the printer under windows.
 Even with this strategy, some parts of complex figures may disapear, but this is rare (then we use screen captures, or use a Windows machine, since printing seems to be more reliable under Windows OS).
-We hope Matlab will become better at this in the future (Is Matlab listening?).
+We hope MATLAB will become better at this in the future (Is MATLAB listening?).

 See also
 --------